-Interventions are in the main visits to businesses for the purpose of 3.1 The authority's policy on inspection and/or sampling of the business to check compliance interventions (frequently encompassing other trading standards legislation that applies including fair trading, age restricted sales, metrology).
-Recognising the continuity of the food chain it is necessary to consider aspects of animal health and welfare, primary production of food, animal feed, surplus food and animal by-products and food standards that apply to a food or feed business.
+Interventions are in the main visits to businesses for the purpose of inspection of, and/or sampling at the business to check compliance; frequently encompassing other trading standards legislation that applies including fair trading, age restricted sales and metrology.
+Recognising the continuity of the food chain, it is necessary to consider aspects of animal health and welfare, primary production of food, animal feed, surplus food and animal by-products and food standards that apply to a food or feed business.
 We work with businesses, offering business advice and primary authority partnerships to assist businesses to improve or maintain their compliance.
 Intelligence, including complaints, is prioritised for an appropriate response including retaining as intelligence.

-Businesses are risk assessed according to the method incorporated into the dedicated database, Civica's Authority (APP).
-This is currently modelled on a risk assessment process designed by the National Trading Standards Board.
+Businesses are risk assessed according to the method incorporated into the dedicated database, Civica Authority.
+The Service is currently in the process of disaggregating its database (from NCC to WNC and NNC) and moving onto the new cloud based Civica Cx which is proving to be resource intensive.
+Civica Authority is currently modelled on a risk assessment process designed by the National Trading Standards Board.
 Premises may have their risk rating raised or lowered according to the assessment of confidence in the business management, which is assessed following inspection or contravention.
-In Autumn 2023 the FSA intend to roll out a new nationwide Food Standards Delivery model that will change the risk assessment used for food businesses.
-This will have a significant impact on the work of the Service, whilst we get used to the new model.

 This year's plan is outlined in Annex 1.